Welcome to the Association of Senior Anthropologists

 (2) to provide support needed by this cohort, including assistance with accessibility related to aging and in remaining professionally engaged when institutional support is reduced or absent.

-• The list of Thursday Chats through the spring of this year can be found on the News page
+• A list of Thursday Chats through the spring of this year can be found on the News page, with further information on the Thursday Chats page

 • If you have any suggestions concerning ASA activities and projects or are interested in serving in a leadership role, please contact President Maria Cattell.

-Links to Anthropology News columns can be found on the AN Column page and to Thursday Chats can be found on the Archives page.
+Links to Anthropology News articles can be found on the AN Column page.
+Links to Thursday Chats can be found on the Thursday Chats page.